 Newgate Partners, a specialist private equity advisory firm based in London, acted as advisor to the investor group.

 Yet to be resolved is the issue of how much compensation the departed manager is owed at this point.
 Albemarle declined to comment beyond confirming that it has “issued proceedings in the High Court for the compensation to which it is entitled under the Limited Partnership Agreement.”

 A Nova Capital spokesperson declined to comment.

 Limited partners in private equity funds are increasingly concerned about managers that they believe are failing to deliver returns whilst continuing to charge fees for the management of mature but unrealised investment portfolios.

-Once completed, the Albemarle case is likely to inspire other disgruntled investors in funds that they feel are under-performing to think about similar measures against the managers of these funds.
+Once completed, the Albemarle case is likely to inspire other investors in funds that they feel are under-managed to think about similar measures against the general partners advising these funds.
 The result could be a significant increase in involuntary consolidation activity in the asset class.

 However, whether other investor groups keen to remove a manager of a limited partnership will come to the fore depends in part on how much confidence they have that they are legally in a position to effect change.
 This will in turn depend on the documentation that governs the partnerships in question.
 Fund formation experts describe Limited Partnership Agreements entered into in the 1990s as often written in terms favouring the general partner – not least in situations where limited partners may be seeking to force a change of manager.